Default S3 method

 logical indicating whether

-values should be stripped before calculating the summary (e.g. "max") used for normalization.- qty.out
+NAvalues should be stripped before calculating the summary (e.g.max()) used for normalization.- qty.out

 - col.names

-character vector containing the names of columns or variables to which to apply the normalization.
+character vector containing the names of columns of

 Value

-returned value may be one row longer than x
+added by interpolation—i.e. the returned value may be one row longer than

-are set to keep a log of the
+normalization are set to keep a log of the computations applied.

 Details